- Bats Right, Throws Right

 Following team France's seven game series in South Africa, Ozanich made the trip across the Atlantic to South America to join the Industriales de Santiago in Chile.
 He recorded a 1-0 record to go with a 3.00 ERA for the defending Chilean champions.

 In September 2019, Ozanich pitched for France in the 2019 European Championships in Bonn, Germany.
 In his first game since returning from a broken tibia, Ozanich pitched three scoreless innings in a France victory over Austria.
 Later that week, Ozanich took the loss against the eventual Europe/Asia Olympic qualifier winner Israel.
 Former major league infielder Danny Valencia homered off the French starter, who struck out 4 and walked 1 in the defeat.

 Two years later, the veteran hurler pitched well in the 2021 European Championships for France.
-Once again under the wing of his former Rouen teammate and manager Keino Perez, the 32 year-old led France with 10.0 innings pitched, in which he walked 4 and struck out 13, while pitching to a 1.00 WHIP and 2.70 ERA.
-Following their disappointing 15th place finish, France will now have to re-qualify for the next Euros in the summer of 2022.
-It remains to be seen whether or not Bruce Bochy will manage the squad after stepping down due to covid concerns.
+Once again under the wing of his former Rouen teammate and manager Keino Perez, the righty led France with 10.0 innings pitched, in which he walked 4 and struck out 13, while pitching to a 1.00 WHIP and 2.70 ERA.

 Ozanich has been the pitching coach at the Pole Espoir de Montpellier since September 2019.
-He works alongside academy director Jean-Michel Mayeur, who also serves at the Barracudas de Montpellier's manager in the French Division 1.
+He works alongside academy director Jean-Michel Mayeur, who is also the Barracudas de Montpellier's manager in the French Division 1.